illinois-cs241/illinois-cs241.github.io/_posts/2016-09-11-text-editor.md

 For input, we have provided a function that validates input given to the text editor!
 It is constructed from the NFA below.

 ![](./images/text_editor_dfa.png)

+Note: Sigma is the alphabet for the language of the text editor and it include the union of the character set of `isprint()` and `isspace()`.

 As for opening documents, assume that the document will always be a document created from this text editor.
 That means it will always have valid characters (defined from the input validator above).

 ## Format Library